 Plan on spending a couple of days making the chalk because it will work better if you let it soak for a few days in the glow water.

-Try all of the glow chalk methods and experiment to see which method works best for you.
+Try all of the glow chalk methods to see which method works best for you.

 Glowing Chalk Made with a Highlighter Marker

 This is probably the easiest way to make homemade glowing chalk.
 It is also pretty reliable.
 The chalk glows pretty well with a black light.